Meet the Governors

 I work for a Children’s Charity in their information service team.
 I am a volunteer at the local scout troop at Coram’s Fields.
 I enjoy music, dancing and going to watch the football with my son.

 As Rector of St George's church, I am automatically a governor of this marvellous school.
 It is a real privilege for me to be involved in so many aspects of our local community, and being part of the life of our school is one of the best bits!

 I am an elected parent governor and the mum William.
 I am really enjoying being involved at the school and my special focus as a governor is on achievement.
 I have already learned so much about the hard work everyone does at St George The Martyr.
 In my spare time I like spending time with my family, reading and gardening.

 I am a local authority governor appointed by Camden Council.
 I am also the local councillor for Holborn & Covent Garden ward, representing the Labour Party.
 I have been a governor of St George the Martyr since 2010 and previously a governor at Primrose Hill Primary School.

 I am the Assistant Head and SENDco.
-This is my fourth year at the school, I was previously the Year 6 teacher and KS2 Leader.
+This is my sixth year at the school, I was previously the Year 6 teacher and KS2 Leader.
 I really enjoy my role at the school and working with the children as much as I can.
 Being a governor is a great opportunity to work collaboratively with a group of people, to share the school's positives and to continually drive it forward.
 In my spare time, I love being in the outdoors going for long walks, dancing, trialing new recipes to cook huge banquets for my friends and family.